lsst-sitcom/sitcomtn-037/index.rst

 Antu at the Summit
 ^^^^^^^^^^^^^^^^^^

 Another possibility which has been considered by this group is to relocated Antu to the summit, even if it means reducing the cluster size in Chile and increasing the capability at the USDF.
+This scenario also reduces the scope of the commissioning cluster, essentially relocating the functionality of a general compute facility to the USDF, and having the cluster be a more direct support to on-the-fly observations and reductions.
 For this to be feasible, we must consider what computing resources are required to support the two main use-cases for Antu:

 1. Running rapid analysis and the necessary display tools